niuniular/MDDC/README.md

 The documentation is hosted at - https://niuniular.github.io/MDDC/index.html

 ## Funding Information
-The work has been supported by Kaleida Health Foundation, Food and Drug Administration, and Department of Biostatistics, University at Buffalo.
+The work has been supported by Food and Drug Administration, and Kaleida Health Foundation.

 ## References